Luke Becker

 Luke Becker (born 11 February 1999) is a motorcycle speedway rider from the United States.

 Career

-Becker began his British career riding for Wolverhampton Wolves in 2019.
+Becker began his British career riding for Wolverhampton Wolves in 2019, the same year that he made his international debut for the United States in the 2019 Speedway of Nations, scoring 11 points.

 Unable to ride during 2020 because of Covid-19 cancelled season, he continued to ride for Wolverhampton during the SGB Premiership 2021.
+Becker represented the United States in 2021 and 2022.